spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 Testing
 ^^^^^^^

-``PythonPackage`` provides a couple of options for testing packages.
+``PythonPackage`` provides a couple of options for testing packages both during and after the installation process.

 """"""""""""
 Import tests